oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 The Product Group ID Type (`product_group_id_t`) of value type `string` with 1 or more characters is a reference token for product group instances.
 The value is a token required to identify a group of products so that it can be referred to from other parts in the document.
-There is no predefined or required format for the Product Group ID (`product_group_id`) as long as it uniquely identifies a group in the context of the current document.
+There is no predefined or required format for the Product Group ID (`product_group_id`) as long as it uniquely identifies a product group in the context of the current document.

 ```
     "product_group_id_t": {